-ARTH 300 Major Artists and Issues (subtitle in art history)
+ARTH 300 Major Artists and Issues (subtitle)

 This course will study an artist or artists or major issues in the history of art.
 Typical offerings are Michelangelo, Picasso and Matisse, Impressionism and Post-Impressionism, and Women and Art.
-Prerequisites: ARTH 171 or ARTH 172 or permission of instructor.
-Credits: 3(3-0).
-Offered once every two years.
+Prerequisites: One 100- or 200-level art history course or permission of the instructor.
+Credits: 3(3-0) Offered spring, odd years